Why Do People Seek Love Outside Marriage

 It is mandatory to keep doing something out of the ordinary to make the relationship lively and interesting.

 Remember, during courtship period how one makes a special effort to look his/her best?
-Many cases of extra marital affairs begin when one of the spouses neglects his or her physical appearance and hygiene or becomes out of shape, may be due to pressure of work in office, coupled with running a household and raising children.
+Many cases of extramarital affairs begin when one of the spouses neglects his or her physical appearance and hygiene or becomes out of shape, may be due to the pressure of work in office, coupled with running a household and raising children.

 60% of couples agreed that they invested very little time and creativity to rekindle the romance with their spouses.
 Loneliness was prevalent in their marriages even when they were living under the same roof.
 Their marriage was devoid of any emotional connection.
 A great marriage is not something that just happens, it is something that has to be created.
 It was found that married couples did not experience enough communication or affection in their lives and had fallen into the destructive communication patterns, blaming the partner and feeling frustrated.
 Feeling distant and alienated from each other, they looked for support and affection elsewhere.